About the School of Business and Social Science

 The Associate of Arts (AA) degree in Social and Behavioral Sciences (SBS) promotes academic foundations for transferring to a university or four year college.
 Students may also choose to continue their education at Diné College where they can pursue a Bachelor of Arts (BA) degree in Psychology.

 The Psychology BA program offered through the SBS division includes instruction in Navajo psychology, counseling and clinical psychology, health psychology, psychology and law, social and cultural psychology, developmental psychology, as well as decolonization, resilience, and research in indigenous communities.
 This program also includes hands-on practical experience through internships, undergraduate research projects, or independent study.
 This degree program will enable students to pursue graduate studies, obtain employment and promotion in the workforce, and serve the Navajo Nation.
-For more information about the Psychology BA degree, click here for the Psychology BA Information and Orientation packet.

 This Bachelor of Arts degree is a unique degree program designed to prepare students to take responsible positions in the management of economic growth in the more than 500 federally recognized Native American Tribes.
 The program will include instructions in business management, principles of accounting and financial management, human resources management, finance, basic economic principles and business law (Federal, State and Tribal) as applied to promoting the economic well-being of the tribal communities.